yufeizhao/yufeizhao.github.io/gtac/index.md

 The course examines classical and modern developments in graph theory and additive combinatorics, with a focus on topics and themes that connect the two subjects.
 The course also introduces students to current research topics and open problems.

-One of the foundational results in additive combinatorics is **Roth's theorem**, which says that every subset of {1, 2, ..., _n_} without a 3-term arithmetic progression contains a _o_(_N_) elements.
-This is an intricate result that is still not completely understood.
+A foundational result in additive combinatorics is **Roth's theorem**, which says that every subset of {1, 2, ..., _n_} without a 3-term arithmetic progression contains _o_(_N_) elements.
 We will see a couple of different proofs of Roth's theorem: (1) a graph theoretic approach and (2) Roth's original Fourier analytic approach.
-A central idea in both approaches is the **dichotomy of structure versus pseudorandomness**.
+A central idea in both approaches is the **dichotomy of structure versus pseudorandomness**, and it is one of the key themes of the course.

-Roth's theorem laid the groundwork for many important later results, e.g.,
+Roth's theorem laid the groundwork for many important later developments, e.g.,
 - **Szemerédi's theorem.** Every set of integers of positive density contains arbitrarily long arithmetic progressions;
 - **Green--Tao theorem.** The primes contain arbitrarily long arithmetic progressions.